haosulab/ManiSkill/docs/source/getting_started/installation.md

 vulkaninfo
 ```

-If `vulkaninfo` fails to show the information about Vulkan, you need to create `/usr/share/vulkan/icd.d/nvidia_icd.json` and set the environment variable `VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json`.
+If `vulkaninfo` fails to show the information about Vulkan, please check whether the following files exist:

-The content of `nvidia_icd.json`:
+- `/usr/share/vulkan/icd.d/nvidia_icd.json`:
+- `/usr/share/glvnd/egl_vendor.d/10_nvidia.json`

+If `/usr/share/vulkan/icd.d/nvidia_icd.json` does not exist, try to create the file with the following content:

 ```json
 {